ABHISHEKEKRE/Medical-Diagnostics-Helper/README.md

 I just created a dataset thats ready to be used for machine learning or deep learning model.
-I used french dataset containing symptoms, antecedants and converted into english.
+I used french dataset containing 1 million records of patients containing symptoms, antecedants and converted into english.
 The dataset link will be provided in drive.